 I’m Director of Play Torbay and work as a play and playwork policy consultant.
 I am especially committed to promoting and developing a vibrant, joined up cultural sector in Torbay and supporting the development of opportunities for young people.
 I would like to give them a sense of personal progression, for example through the Arts Award scheme.
 I would also like to see an overall increase in involvement in culture and an enhanced cultural programme which includes a vibrant youth culture.

 I’m the Marketing & Audience Development lead for Torbay’s Great Place Scheme.
 I’m the Managing Partner at Wonder Associates, the cultural communications agency, established in 2005.
 Everything we do is about better understanding and motivating audiences to attend arts and heritage more often.
-We aim to do this though deep insight, creative content and compelling marketing.
 Our project work for Torbay Culture includes The 99 audience research project, producing The Shorely insider’s guide to culture in the Bay, and developing the cultural tourism offer working alongside Karen Marshall.